Tiyko/bram-stoker/README.md

 #### ***Right side sections***

-* On all pages, a container related to the current page container can be found.
+* On all pages, on the right side, a section related to the current page's content can be found.
-* Its purpose is to compliment every page's theme.
+* Its purpose is to complement every page's theme.
 * It has a title, text content, and pictures.
 * Shadows around the edges give it a 3D appearance and make it stand out.